syluor/NeoTavern-Frontend-Chinese/README.md

 - Node.js (v20 or higher recommended)
 - pnpm (or your package manager of choice)
-- A running instance of the SillyTavern backend server.
+- A running instance of the SillyTavern backend server. **You need to be on [this](https://github.com/bmen25124/SillyTavern/tree/experimental_ui_server) branch for enabling new sampler presets.**

 ### Development